The Best Fresh Pasta London Has To Offer | A Deep Dive Into The Heart Of Carbness

 Campania & Jones | Bethnal Green

-Trullo | Highbury & Islington
+Trullo | Highbury

 It’s Padella’s older sister.
-A handsome two-floored Italian in North London, boasting scuffed wooden floors, dark leather booths, and 360 windows flooding it with light.
-However, whilst much of what Padella is started here at Trullo, you can still tuck into large knots of fettucine cacio e pepe, or pappardelle with beef shin ragu without having to worry about a queue.
-They take reservations, all days of the week, not to mention everyone is seated at a proper table and chairs, meaning you can comfortably kick back and relax – with or without a bottle of their all-Italian wines – for as long as you please.READ MORE.
+A handsome two-floored Italian restaurant in North London, boasting scuffed wooden floors, dark leather booths, and enormous windows flooding it with light.
+Here you can tuck into large knots of fettucine cacio e pepe, or pappardelle with beef shin ragu, without having to worry about a queue.
+They take reservations, all days of the week, not to mention everyone is seated at a proper table and chairs, meaning you can comfortably kick back and relax – with or without a bottle of their all-Italian wines – for as long as you please.

 Gloria | Old Street

-Currently one of London’s most talked about restaurants, it’s a kitschy Italian trattoria just off Old Street roundabout.
-It comes to us courtesy of the Big Mama Group, who are also behind the equally as popular Circolo Popolare.
-Here the focus is indulgent Italian fare, as well as cocktails, served until 2am.
-Pasta wise, this means a ten-layer lasagne, as well as carbonara made right in front of your eyes in a giant wheel of pecorino cheese…
+The gist: it’s a kitschy Italian trattoria just off Old Street roundabout from the Big Mamma Group, who are also behind the equally popular Ave Mario, Circolo Popolare, and Jacuzzi.
+Why you should go: indulgent Italian fare, cocktails, and general excess.
+Try the ten-layer lasagne or the carbonara, made right in front of your eyes in a giant wheel of pecorino cheese…